 1. Safety

-Accurate cable size helps to avoid electrical fires and ensures proper cable insulation.
+Accurate cable size helps to avoid electrical fires due to overheating and ensures proper cable insulation.

 2. Efficiency